 “This study is an opportunity for individuals to participate, no matter where they are in the U.S., and to contribute valuable data that could change the way women’s health conditions are treated in the future,” says Jukka-Pekka Onnela, associate professor of biostatistics at Harvard Chan School and co-investigator on the study.

 The Apple Women’s Health Study empowers women to help advance health-related discovery from the comfort of their own home.
 The study will also help researchers understand how lifestyle changes related to COVID-19 impact overall women’s health and well-being.

-The study’s multi-disciplinary team of principal investigators from Harvard Chan School includes: Michelle A. Williams, reproductive epidemiologist and dean of the faculty; Brent Coull, professor of biostatistics and associate chair of the Department of Biostatistics; and Russ Hauser, Frederick Lee Hisaw Professor of Reproductive Physiology, chair of the Department of Environmental Health, and professor of environmental and occupational epidemiology.
+The study’s multi-disciplinary team of principal investigators from Harvard Chan School includes: Michelle A. Williams, reproductive epidemiologist and former dean of the faculty; Brent Coull, professor of biostatistics and associate chair of the Department of Biostatistics; and Russ Hauser, Frederick Lee Hisaw Professor of Reproductive Physiology, chair of the Department of Environmental Health, and professor of environmental and occupational epidemiology.